expo/expo/docs/versions/v15.0.0/sdk/facebook.md

 ---
 title: Facebook
-old_permalink: /versions/v12.0.0/sdk/facebook.html
-previous___FILE: ./contacts.md
-next___FILE: ./font.md
 ---

 Provides Facebook integration for Expo apps.
 Expo exposes a minimal native API since you can access Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).

 ## Registering your app with Facebook

 Follow [Facebook's developer documentation](https://developers.facebook.com/docs/apps/register) to register an application with Facebook's API and get an application ID.
-Take note of this application ID because it will be used as the `appId` option in your [`Exponent.Facebook.logInWithReadPermissionsAsync`](#exponentfacebookloginwithreadpermissionsasync "Exponent.Facebook.logInWithReadPermissionsAsync") call.
+Take note of this application ID because it will be used as the `appId` option in your [`Expo.Facebook.logInWithReadPermissionsAsync`](#expofacebookloginwithreadpermissionsasync "Expo.Facebook.logInWithReadPermissionsAsync") call.
 Then follow these steps based on the platforms you're targetting:

 -   **The Expo client app**